 There are a few ways to do this.
 "Drone surveying," at its core, means using a drone to take aerial photos of your site and some form of GPS and ground control to tie the images down.

-With recent technological advancements, there are two major workflows to get the job done: Ground Control Points (GCP) -based drone surveying and post-processed kinematic (PPK) drone surveying.
+With recent technological advancements, there are two major workflows to get the job done: GCP-based drone surveying and PPK drone surveying.

 DRONE SURVEYING WITH TRADITIONAL GROUND CONTROL